GI Underground Press: Frequency

 Because of their underground existence, the difficulties surrounding their production and publication, and the typically swift retaliation by the military on the responsible GIs, not to mention ambiguity around the exact definition of a newspaper; the total count of GI underground newspapers and publications during the Vietnam War is a matter of much scholarly debate.
 Towards the end of 1970, A Four-Year Bummer out of Chanute Air Force Base in Illinois printed a map of the publications they were aware of (see image).
 It shows 63 papers in the U.S. and Europe.
 In 1971, the Armed Forces Journal counted "some 144" and in March 1972 the Department of Defense estimated there had been 245 to date.
-David Cortright, the author of the authoritative book on the GI resistance to the Vietnam War, Soldiers in Revolt, says the total newspaper count is "near three hundred", while others say "over 250".
+David Cortright, the author of the most authoritative book on the GI resistance to the Vietnam War, Soldiers in Revolt, said the total newspaper count is "near three hundred", while others have estimated "over 250".
+The most recent tally in this article and the comprehensive table below is over 400.
 The Mapping America Social Movement Project: Underground GI newspapers (antimilitarist) 1965-1975 at the University of Washington created by the pioneering and relentless historian of the GI underground press, James Lewes, counts 768 GI periodicals.
 Lewes spent decades traveling the world tracking down hard copies of every GI publication he could find.
 His list includes the GI underground publications from non-U.S. militaries (which are not included in this article).
-On the highest end, the Wisconsin Historical Society's GI Press Collection, 1964-1977 (a major source for this article) has digitized 2,437 separate printed items (many contributed by Lewes), but it includes numerous individual leaflets and brochures, as well as items created by civilian organizations and individuals.
+On the highest end, the Wisconsin Historical Society's GI Press Collection, 1964-1977 (now stored at JSTOR), has digitized 2,437 separate printed items, but it includes numerous individual leaflets and brochures, as well as items created by civilian organizations and individuals.

 For this article, only underground newsletters and newspapers created during the Vietnam War are included, and only those from the following categories: by and for GIs (including reserve and national guard), by and for AWOLs and deserters, and by and for veterans.
 And only those from the U.S. military worldwide, not other nations' militaries.
 Also included are a small number of draft resistance publications, if they did work with GIs.
 The accompanying table contains over 400 newspapers or newsletters which historians have been able to locate and document, and a few that have been reported by one or more reputable sources (like US Senate and House investigations), even when there are no known existing copies.
 For many of the reasons discussed in this article, no small number of these appeared and survived for only one issue.
 The total number of GI publications, which includes one time pamphlets and leaflets, would climb well into the thousands, but, given their clandestine nature and the difficult circumstance under which they were produced and distributed, it is probably impossible to know for sure.